JosefVilestadGit/executors/docker-reconciler/INTEGRATION-STATUS.md

 - ✅ Deployment controller builds successfully
 - ✅ Container starts and registers with ColonyOS
-- ✅ Resource definitions can be created
+- ✅ Service definitions can be created
-- ✅ Resources can be added/updated/removed
+- ✅ Services can be added/updated/removed
 - ✅ Reconciliation processes are triggered
 - ✅ Docker integration works (can create/manage containers)
 - ✅ Label-based container tracking works